 But what word or phrase would I use?

-Midlife has more diverse life experiences of any age group.
-Some are advancing their careers; others are questioning ‘Is this it?’.
+It’s the most diverse age group I know.
+Some are advancing their careers; others are quietly questioning Is this it?
 Some are setting up businesses, others are retiring.
-Some are prioritising their health; others suffer with chronic diseases.
+Some are prioritising their health; others are navigating chronic illness.
 Some are volunteering; others are travelling around the world.
 Some are getting divorced; others are meeting their soulmate for the very first time.
-Some are adapting to being an empty-nester; others are learning to accept that they won’t have children of their own.
-Some are unravelling; others have found purpose and meaning.
+Some are adapting to being empty-nesters; others are learning to accept that they won’t have children of their own.

 “Ageing is an extraordinary process whereby you become the person you always should have been.”